-Volume Seven.
+Volume 7.
 All of it, both good (Asuna's reconciliation with her mother, Kirito's Big Damn HeroesYou Shall Not Pass, every damn heartwarming moment between Asuna and Yuuki)and heartbreaking.

-Special mention has to go out to the end of the novel here, it is in this Troper's humble opinion the single most moving ending to any novel they have ever read Yuuki is finally succumbing to her lifelong battle against AIDS, and Asuna convinces the Doctor to let Yuuki log into the Medicube one last time before the end.
+Special mention has to go out to the end of the novel here, which is probably the single most moving ending to any novel Yuuki is finally succumbing to her lifelong battle against AIDS, and Asuna convinces the Doctor to let Yuuki log into the Medicube one last time before the end.
 They meet at the same spot where the originally met, and Yuuki gives Asuna Mother's Rosario, her one of a kind 11 hit combo.
 Following this the Sleeping Knights guild show up and pay their last respects, and Kirito & Co. do the same.
-Finally in one of the most heartwarming and breaking scenes in literature over 1000 players from the game put aside any conflicts and come to say goodbye to the Absolute Sword, who fades away after thanking Asuna for all she did and saying "I tried my best to live...
+Finally in one of the most heartwarming and breaking scenes in literature over 1000 players from the game put aside any conflicts and come to say goodbye to the Absolute Sword (or Zekken in Jap), who fades away after thanking Asuna for all she did and saying "I tried my best to live...
 Here, I really lived...".
 And to top it all off at her Real Life funeral over 200 players arrive in the flesh, surprising everyone at the hospital who thought she had no friends.
 Excuse me I need a moment...

 Pina's death is heartbreaking, especially to pet owners.

-Episode 22 has Lyfa guessing who Kirito really is.
-Lyfa/Suguha was preparing to forget her love for Kazuto by trying to love Kirito.
+Episode 22 has Leafa guessing who Kirito really is.
+Leafa/Suguha was preparing to forget her love for Kazuto by trying to love Kirito.
 She entered a brief Heroic BSOD when she finds out Kirito=Kazuto.

 Kirito's first attempt to charge the barrier over the World Tree is heartbreaking.
 Even as he bounces off of it, he just repeatedly throws himself at it, showing just how desperate he is to reach the woman he loves.
 Not to mention the sight of Yui pounding her hands on the barrier, frantically calling out for her mother.